-Grace Church once fed many hungry and needy people of Bangor
+Grace Church fed hundreds of hungry and needy people in Bangor Maine both spiritually and physically.
+Who will continue this ministry?

-Grace is more than second chances, surprises, and unmerited gifts.
+Mostly Grace is more than second chances, surprises, and unmerited gifts.
 Grace comes in our inability and failure, and provides radical changes and a paradigm shift.
 Grace gives new opportunities and a fresh revelation of God and life.
-Grace will transform you.
+Grace will transform you if you let it.

 God is love.
 He cares for you and is faithful to His covenant promises, and so He forgives you.
 God is holy and righteous, and paid the price that forgiveness requires in Jesus Christ.
 When love, faithfulness, and righteousness were united at the cross, grace and forgiveness was offered to you (2 John 3; John 1:12).